isaaczinda/hls/Reasoning.md

 # List Literals

 # TODO
- * finish saving types on new AST
- * save implicit casts on AST

  * fix explicit casting
+ * write tests which check typecheck's ability to correctly write implicit casts
  * write commonSupertype and alignTypes for lists
  * write an interpreter for the full language
  * finish typechecking for slicing (once there is an interpreter for the full language)